AdityaBhojane/Tic-Tac-Toe-JS-/Readme.md

 - for rest all boxes also we can use simple loop to iterate and make its textContent empty

 #### in this way we can make an tic tac toe game !

+## Update - 1.1 -
+- Game Over and for Draw Banner added with Reset button